-After more than 200 performances in France and its participation to the Next Wave Festival of New Musicals in Montreal (1 award) in 2011 and the New York Midtown International Theatre Festival in 2012 (1 award among 5 nominations – notably for Outstanding Music & Lyrics).
+Their third musical creation, The Prince & The Pauper (Le Prince et Le Pauvre), won the Marius Award for the Best Family Musical in 2008 in Paris.
+After more than 200 performances in France and its participation to the Next Wave Festival of New Musicals in Montreal (Audience's Choice Award Winner) in 2011 and the New York Midtown International Theatre Festival in 2012 (winning 1 award among 5 nominations – notably for Outstanding Music & Lyrics).

 He recently played the role of the Prince Adventurer in Raiponce et le Prince Aventurier and joined the casts of Frozen – Sing-A-Long and Enchanted Forest for Disneyland Paris.

 More recently, Julien is chosen to be Freddy in My Fair Lady at Zénith d'Orléans and Jean-Michel in La Cage aux Folles at the Opera of Nice.